-The country does not have an indigenous Jewish community, and there were no official data on the number of Jewish foreign residents in the country.
-Cartoons and opinion articles in local newspapers periodically carried anti-Semitic messages.
+The country does not have an indigenous Jewish community, and there was no official data on the number of Jewish foreign residents in the country.
+Cartoons, opinion articles, and certain news coverage in local newspapers and other media outlets periodically carried antisemitic content.